ingmarAvocado/fullon_ohlcv_api/README.md

 # Install production dependencies only
 poetry install --no-dev

+# Ensure DB_* variables are set in the environment
-# Run with production ASGI server
+# Then run with a production ASGI server
 poetry run uvicorn src.fullon_ohlcv_api.main:app --host 0.0.0.0 --port 8000 --workers 4
 ```